Getting Started

 NARBE Foundation is not an AAC manufacturer or therapy provider.
 There are already many excellent free and open-source AAC systems available such as CoughDrop, Cboard, WeaveChat, and AsTeRICS Grid.

-Our focus is on building community, sharing education, and providing free accessible tools and games that help people regain independence through play, creativity, and personal choice.
-If you're specifically interested in developing comprehensive AAC systems, we recommend exploring OpenAAC.org — a community-driven hub dedicated to open-source AAC development.
+The Foundation's focus is on building community, sharing education, and providing free accessible tools and games that help people regain independence through play, creativity, and personal choice.
+If you're specifically interested in developing comprehensive AAC systems, the Foundation recommends exploring OpenAAC.org.

-While we include some AAC-style tools and options, our mission is centered on giving people ways to enjoy, explore, and express themselves using technology that fits their unique abilities and interests.
+While the Foundation includes some AAC-style tools and options, the mission is centered on giving people ways to enjoy, explore, and express themselves using technology that fits their unique abilities and interests.
 For example, in Benny's Hub, there's a simple keyboard and phrase + media board to give communication options while browsing games — enhancing quality of life through both play and communication.

 Everyone's journey is different.
-What worked for our brother Ben may not work for you.
-Ben already understood language, spelling, and technology before he became nonverbal and quadriplegic.
+What worked for the founders' brother Ben may not work for everyone.
+Ben already understood language, spelling, and technology before he became nonspeaking and quadriplegic.
 Progress depends on many factors, so please view this guide as inspiration, not instruction.

 Step 1.
 Start with the person — not the technology